-Removal of target Low Medium Medium species Q: Low A: NR C: NR Q: High A: Medium C: Medium Q: Low A: Low C: Low
+Removal of target species

+Medium Q: High A: Medium C: Medium Medium

+Q: Low A: Low C: Low

 Fucus serratus is one of several harvested and exploited algal species.
 Seaweeds were collected from the middle of the 16th century for the iodine industry.
 Nowadays seaweeds are harvested for their alginates, which are used in the cosmetic and pharmaceutical industries, for agricultural supply, water treatment, and for human food and health supplements (Bixler & Porse, 2010).